valentinHenry/blaireau/README.md

 # Blaireau

-**Blaireau** is a codec derivation helper and a simplistic type safe SQL DSL for the [Skunk library](https://github.com/tpolecat/skunk)
+**Blaireau** is a codec derivation helper and a minimalistic type safe SQL DSL for the [Skunk library](https://github.com/tpolecat/skunk)

 :warning: **Blaireau** is a personal project in addition to being a work in progress, **hence the lack of documentation, code and functionalities.**
 ## Table of Content